 That said, as time goes on and estrogen levels continue to drop, fat settles more in your abdominal area (1).
 The type of fat that settles in your abdominal area is known as visceral fat and is considered dangerous.
 It is linked to conditions like stroke, heart disease, diabetes, and some cancers (1).

 Weight gain in older women with low estrogen levels can be more profound due to other factors.
-For example, loss of muscle mass due to aging increases weight gain, which, coupled with low estrogen levels, adds tremendous weight (1).
+For example, loss of muscle mass due to aging increases weight gain, which, coupled with low estrogen levels, can add significant weight (1).

 Nevertheless, experts acknowledge that weight gain during menopause and reduced estrogen levels are normal.
 Despite this acknowledgement, the unexpected weight does sit well with most women.